Ron Goldman

-Ronald Lyle Goldman (July 2, 1968 – June 12, 1994) was an American restaurant waiter and a friend of Nicole Brown Simpson, the ex-wife of the American football player O.J.
-Simpson.
-He was murdered, along with Brown, at her home in Los Angeles, California, on June 12, 1994.
-Simpson was acquitted of their killings in 1995 but found liable for both deaths in a 1997 civil lawsuit.
+Ronald Lyle Goldman (July 2, 1968 – June 12, 1994) was an American restaurant waiter and aspiring actor.
+A volunteer working with children suffering from cerebral palsy, Goldman appeared as a contestant on the short-lived game show Studs in early 1992.
+Goldman lived independently from his family and supported himself as an employment headhunter, tennis instructor, and waiter, and worked occasionally as a model.
+Goldman earned an emergency medical technician license, but he decided not to pursue that as a career.
+In 1994, Goldman befriended Nicole Brown Simpson, the ex-wife of American football player O. J. Simpson.
+On 12 June 1994, Goldman was murdered, along with Brown, outside her home in Brentwood, Los Angeles.

+Following a controversial and highly publicized criminal trial, Simpson was acquitted of both charges of murders, though he was later found liable for their deaths in a 1997 civil lawsuit filed by Goldman's father Fred, which rendered a $33.5 million judgment for damages.
+At the time of Simpson's death in 2024, the money had still yet to be paid in full, which prompted Fred Goldman to file a $117 million creditor claim against Simpson's estate in July 2024.
+On November 17, 2025, it was announced that Simpson's estate agreed to pay $58 million to Goldman's father to settle the claim.

 Early life

-Goldman was born on July 2, 1968.
-He grew up in the community of Buffalo Grove, Illinois, near Chicago.
-His parents divorced in 1974, however, when he was six years old, and after spending a brief time in the custody of his mother, Sharon Rufo (née Fohrman), he was raised by his father, Frederic Goldman (born December 6, 1940).
-Goldman lived with his father and his younger sister.
+Ronald Lyle Goldman was born on July 2, 1968, in Chicago, Illinois, and he grew up in the community of Buffalo Grove.
+After his parents divorced in 1974 and after spending a brief time in the custody of his mother, Sharon Rufo (née Fohrman), he was raised by his father, Frederic Goldman (born December 6, 1940).
+Goldman lived with his father and his younger sister, Kimberly.
 Goldman was raised Jewish.

-He attended high school at Adlai E. Stevenson High School in Lincolnshire, Illinois.
+Goldman attended high school at Adlai E. Stevenson High School in Lincolnshire, Illinois.
 He was a student at Illinois State University for one semester, where he planned to major in psychology, and he also had an interest in becoming a pledge in Sigma Nu fraternity.
 After his family relocated to Southern California when he was 18 years old, however, Goldman discontinued his studies and followed his family.

-Prior to relocating with his family, Goldman worked as a camp counselor and had experience volunteering with children suffering from cerebral palsy.
+Prior to relocating with his family, Goldman worked as a camp counselor and had experience volunteering with children who suffered from cerebral palsy.